Medical Assessor Code of Conduct

 Complaints and Concerns

-46. Complaints to the Commission in relation to Medical Assessors will be dealt with as outlined in Commission’s Access and Equity Service Charter.
+- Complaints to the Commission in relation to Medical Assessors will be dealt with as outlined in Commission’s Access and Equity Service Charter and its Complaints Policy.

 Protection of Medical Assessor

-49. A Medical Assessor is, in any legal proceedings, competent but not compellable to give evidence or produce documents in respect of any matter in which the Medical Assessor was involved in the course of exercising the functions conferred or imposed by or under the PIC Act or its enabling legislation.
+- A Medical Assessor is, in any legal proceedings, competent but not compellable to give evidence or produce documents in respect of any matter in which the Medical Assessor was involved while exercising the functions conferred or imposed by or under the PIC Act or its enabling legislation.

 Compliance with this Code

-52. This Code does not stand alone but forms part of the accountability framework within which both the Commission and the Medical Assessors operate.
-It is complementary to the Commission’s procedures and policies, including the Terms of Appointment, Medical Assessor professional development framework and the Commission’s complaints process.
+- This Code does not stand alone but forms part of the accountability framework within which both the Commission and the Medical Assessors operate.

 His Hon Judge Gerard Phillips